 With a 5-hour run time, you never have to worry about the trimmer running out mid-shave.
 If anything, you might have the problem of finding your charger due to infrequent use (not a bad problem to have).

-While not fully waterproof, you can simply rinse it under the water to clear out all the clippings.
+Lastly, this trimmer is washable.
+While not fully waterproof, you can rinse it under the water to quickly clear all the clippings.

 - Impressive five-hour battery life

-- Can cut any hair on your body including stubble
+- Can cut any hair on your body, including stubble

 - Plenty of cut settings